openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - `domain_id` (string)

-  References the domain which owns the user; if a domain is not specified by the client, the Identity service implementation **must** automatically assign one.
+  References the domain which owns the user; if a domain is not specified by the client, the Identity service implementation will default it to the domain to which the client's token is scoped.

 - `default_project_id` (string)